This list of past programs preserves our history by keeping a record of radio shows that existed in the past and helped make KSKQ what it is today.

 "Your Entrepreneurial Ear" is a show for all Rogue Valley business owners and those who aspire to become one.
 Gary Einhorn has owned five different businesses over the course of 30 entrepreneurial years.
 He is currently a Business Coach in private practice in Ashland.

 It ain't over!
 After the historic vote in both Jackson and Josephine counties that overwhelmingly passed citizens' initiatives banning the growing of gmo crops, new energy and enthusiasm for the movement has surged.
 New opposition may move to meet it.
 We will watch the interplay of these forces into the future, including how the ordinances withstand potential law suits, where the groups involved turn their attentions next, what larger issues may affect application of the new laws, and how it all fits into the greater state-wide, nation-wide and world-wide movement.
-Tune in or stream every 2nd Fridays at 1 pm to hear the latest developments in this fascinating local movement to improve our food systems without gmo's, and create a better, healthier world for all.
+Tune in to hear the latest developments in this fascinating local movement to improve our food systems without gmo's, and create a better, healthier world for all.

 This show features news and music related to cannabis.
 Hosted by Jason Osborn.

 Music program with Clay Davidson

 Cruisin' has a long history.
 It started in 1971 and was called Cruisin' with Lenny and Carl (Stolz).
 It aired on KPFA in Berkeley and KFCF Fresno.
 What music did they play?
 Rhythm ‘n Blues, Soul and Doo-Wop from the “Golden Age,” of music roughly 1955 to 1975.